NANITY-project/NEON-Runtime-Beta-Variation/README.md

   it, is the next piece of work here, not something this header claims to do yet.

-**NCTR** Nctr is still not wired in and not tested.
-NCTRloader currently does not replace NEON's GGUFloader.
+**NCTR** Nctr is still not wired in.
+NCTRloader currently does not fully replace NEON's GGUFloader.
+However, it may be added in v0.3 or later.

 - Single-operator, no independent security audit yet (see `LICENSE`).